 Structural insights into the mechanisms of vesicle tethering and fusion

-Primate immunodeficiency viruses target helper T-cells and macrophages/monocytes through binding of the viral envelope glycoprotein to a combination of CD4 and a chemokine receptor (CCR4 or CXCR5) on the surface of host cells.
-Strikingly, infection results in rapid and sustained downregulation of CD4 and, to a lesser extent, of the chemokine receptors.
-Downregulation of these viral co-receptors prevents superinfection, promotes virion release, and interferes with the immune response, leading to the establishment of a robust infection.
-CD4 downregulation is so important to the life cycle of human immunodeficiency virus-1 (HIV-1) that two accessory proteins, Nef and Vpu, encoded in the viral genome, are devoted to this task.
+Primate immunodeficiency viruses target helper T-cells and macrophages/monocytes through binding of the viral envelope glycoprotein to a combination of CD4 and a chemokine receptor (CCR4 or CXCR5) on the surface of the host cells.
+Strikingly, infection results in rapid and sustained downregulation of CD4 and, to a lesser extent, the chemokine receptors.
+Downregulation of these viral co-receptors prevents superinfection, promotes virion release and interferes with the immune response, leading to the establishment of a robust infection.
+CD4 downregulation is so important to the life cycle of human immunodeficiency virus-1 (HIV-1) that two accessory proteins, Nef and Vpu, encoded in the viral genome, are devoted to the task.
 Indeed, Nef and Vpu are critical for the progression from infection to AIDS, a fact that is best illustrated by the existence of long-term non-progressors who are infected with HIV-1 strains bearing inactivating mutations in the genes encoding these proteins.
 Therefore, pharmacologic or biologic perturbation of Nef and/or Vpu has the potential to prevent the pathogenic effects of HIV-1.
 To date, however, this potential has not been realized, mainly because Nef and Vpu have no enzymatic activity and their mechanisms of action are insufficiently understood.

 - Intramural AIDS Targeted Antiviral Program (IATAP)